davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

   Enable the documented workarounds for the floating-point errata and the data cache nullify errata of the UT699 processor.

-These -m options are supported in addition to the above on SPARC-V9 processors in 64-bit environments:
+These :samp:`-m` options are supported in addition to the above on SPARC-V9 processors in 64-bit environments:

 .. option:: -m32, -m64